CiscoSE/LTRPRG-1100/guide/LTRPRG-1100-02b3-Python-Ex2.md

 Python 2.x interpreter, whereas others may need Python 3.x.
 Some projects may require many Python packages and modules to be installed, and others may only use built-in modules.

-Traditionally, installing a package for Python is a global change on a particular host.
+Traditionally, installing a package for Python is a global change on a particular developer workstation or server.
 This means that if one project needs access to one version of a package, and another project needs to upgrade to a different version of the same package, it could break the first project.
 Thankfully, there is a tool that can help tackle this problem: Virtualenv.

-Virtualenv allows isolating Python environments to specific directories, as opposed to globally.
-This means each virtual environment can run its own Python executable in the correct version, and install its own packages and modules.
-By creating separate virtual environments per project, a developer can manage these dependencies of each project without inadvertently causing harm to other projects.
+Virtualenv allows isolating Python environments to specific directories, as opposed to modifying the Python installation globally.
+This means each virtual environment can run its own Python executable in the correct version, and install its own module packages and libraries.
+By creating separate virtual environments per project, a developer or network engineer can manage these dependencies of each project without inadvertently causing harm to other projects.

 #### Step 1: Setting up a Python Virtual Environment

-Now that we know that Python v3.x is available for use, it is time to set up a virtual environment to continue working in.
+Now that we know that Python v3.x is available for use, it is time to set up a virtual environment to continue working in for the rest of this lab.

 1. Open the Git Bash terminal by double clicking the Git Bash icon on the desktop: